learn-co-curriculum/hypothesis_testing_seattle-chicago-ds/README.md

         Parameters
         ----------
         a : array_like
-            sample observation
+            Sample observation.
         popmean : float or array_like
-            expected value in null hypothesis.
-If array_like, then it must have the same shape as `a` excluding the axis dimension axis : int or None, optional
+            Expected value in null hypothesis.
+If array_like, then it must have the same shape as `a` excluding the axis dimension. axis : int or None, optional
             Axis along which to compute test.
 If None, compute over the whole array `a`.
         nan_policy : {'propagate', 'raise', 'omit'}, optional
-            Defines how to handle when input contains nan. 'propagate' returns nan, 'raise' throws an error, 'omit' performs the calculations ignoring nan values.
-Default is 'propagate'.
+            Defines how to handle when input contains nan.
+            The following options are available (default is 'propagate'):

+              * 'propagate': returns nan
+              * 'raise': throws an error
+              * 'omit': performs the calculations ignoring nan values

         Returns
         -------
         statistic : float or array
-            t-statistic
+            t-statistic.
         pvalue : float or array
-            two-tailed p-value
+            Two-sided p-value.

         Examples
         --------